Crocus: History

 One of the first monographs of the genus appeared in 1809, by Haworth, followed in 1829 by that of Sabine, and Herbert in 1847.
 In 1853, Lindley continued the placement of Crocus as one of 53 genera in Iridaceae, which he included in a higher order of monocotyledons, the Narcissales.
 Baker published a monograph on the genus in 1874, adopting a very different schema to that of Herbert.
 In 1883, Bentham and Hooker described the Irideae (Iridaceae) as having more than 700 species, and divided it into 3 tribes and further into subtribes.
 Tribe Sysyrinchieae as having 2 subtribes, including Ixieae.
 The latter was circumscribed with four genera, Crocus, Syringodea, Galaxia (Moraea) and Romulea.
 This circumscription has remained stable since, with the exception of Moraea which properly belongs in a separate tribe.
 The most influential monograph of the nineteenth century was that of Maw (1886), which forms the basis of modern understanding of the genus.
-Maw built oin the work of Herbert, rejecting Baker's classification.
+Maw built on the work of Herbert, rejecting Baker's classification.
 The availability of molecular phylogenetic methods in the late twentieth century has shown that the Iridaceae properly belong within the order Asparagales.

 Botanical illustration

-The scientific study of the genus in the late eighteenth century was accompanied by detailed descriptions with Botanical illustrations, such as those of William Curtis (1787) and Sims (1803), that appeared in Curtis' Botanical Magazine, with illustrations by Sydenham Edwards.
+The scientific study of the genus in the late eighteenth century was accompanied by detailed descriptions with Botanical illustrations, such as those of William Curtis (1787) and Sims (1803), that appeared in Curtis's Botanical Magazine, with illustrations by Sydenham Edwards.
 Other illustrations are found in monographs such as those of Haworth (1809) and Sabine (1830), illustrated by Charles John Robertson.
-The largest collection is found in the most comprehensive monograph, that of Maw (1886). other sources include the portfolios of plates, such as the survey of the plants of France by Masclef (1891).
+The largest collection is found in the most comprehensive monograph, that of Maw (1886).
+Other sources include the portfolios of plates, such as the survey of the plants of France by Masclef (1891).
 At that time only C. sativus and C. vernus were included in the Flora of France.

 Phylogeny

 The genus Crocus belongs to the monocot family Iridaceae (iris family), specifically the large subfamily Crocoideae.
 Within that subfamily, crocus is placed on the tribe, Ixieae (synonym Croceae), one of five.
 The Ixieae are then subdivided into subtribes, with the genera Crocus, Romulea and Syringodea forming subtribe Romuleinae.
 The Romuleinae have been characterised within the Ixieae by progressively reduced aerial stems. solitary flowers on the stem branches and woody tunics on the corms.
 They also often have divided style branches.
-However Crocus corm tunics are fibrous and membranous rather than woody as in Syringodea, also Crocus has a ridged and often keeled abaxial leaf surface, while that of Syringodea is rounded, and the midline adaxial translucency of Crocus is lacking in Syringodea.
-Romulea is principally distinguished from the other two genera by generally having aerial stems or at least an ovary at ground level, compared with the other acaulescent genera, other differences include unifacial rather than bifacial leave and the pollen structure.
+However, Crocus corm tunics are fibrous and membranous rather than woody as in Syringodea.
+Also, Crocus has a ridged and often keeled abaxial leaf surface, while that of Syringodea is rounded, and the midline adaxial translucency of Crocus is lacking in Syringodea.
+Romulea is principally distinguished from the other two genera by generally having aerial stems or at least an ovary at ground level, compared with the other acaulescent genera, other differences include unifacial rather than bifacial leaves and the pollen structure.

 Within the Romuleinae, Crocus is a sister group to Syringodea, the two genera forming a sister group to Romulea.